Contrast

 Be kind to everyone

-Sharon Harris is a clinical support worker at the hospice and has been caring for people on the inpatient unit for 12 years.
+Sharon Harris is a clinical support worker caring for people in the Hospice.

 Sharon always has a smile for her patients even throughout the reality of a pandemic and despite coping with her own real lived experience of uncertainty.
 Sharon shares her story: